MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-live-weather-data.md

     ![__________________________________](../../../media/mesh-201/076-cs-component.png)

-    Any GameObject that you intend to be under the control of cloud scripting must be added as a child to **Mesh Cloud Scripting**.
+    Any GameObject that you intend to be under the control of cloud scripting must be added as a child to the **Mesh Cloud Scripting** GameObject.

 ## Add the prefab for Station 4